xwedx00/Exo/README.md

 # Exo: Secure P2P Messaging App
 🚧 Under Development 🚧

-Welcome to Exo, the cutting-edge messaging app designed for professionals and will potentially backed by million-dollar companies! 💬🔒 Exo is currently under development, and we're working tirelessly to bring you the best secure and professional messaging experience.
+Welcome to Exo, the cutting-edge messaging app designed for professionals and will potentially be backed by million-dollar companies! 💬🔒 Exo is currently under development, and I'm working tirelessly to bring you the best secure and professional messaging experience.

 ## Features 🌟
 - ✨ State-of-the-Art Encryption: Exo implements the latest and most secure encryption techniques to safeguard the confidentiality and integrity of your messages.
 Our app leverages XChaCha20-poly1305 and ECC with X25519 for robust public-key cryptography.